Featured

 If there is no such candidate, resume IRV to determine a winner.

-The candidate eliminated from the top 3 becomes the 2nd seed.
-(The one eliminated from the top 2 has already lost a matchup, and can’t win.)
+The candidate eliminated from the top 3 becomes the 3rd seed.
+(The one eliminated from the top 2 has already lost a matchup, and can’t win, but for clarity, we’ll call them the 2nd seed.)

 If the 1st seed wins (double-win), the IRV result is confirmed, and the 1st seed is the election winner.

-Use a 2-way runoff between the 2nd seed and the other candidate from the top 3.
+Use a 2-way runoff between the 2nd and 3rd seed.

 (Because IRV is the tiebreaker for the double-win runoff)